 The accounting concepts of "materiality" and "going concern" have been considered in the application of accounting policies.
 In this regard the materiality concept means that information is included where the information is of such significance as to justify its inclusion.
 The accounts have been prepared on a going concern basis.
-The going concern concept assumes that the Trustees will not significantly curtail the scale of the charities' operations, however it is anticipated that an application will be made to OSCR to wind up the Citizens Funds in 2017/18.
+The going concern concept assumes that the Trustees will not significantly curtail the scale of the charities' operations, however it is anticipated that the Citizens Funds will not continue indefinitely as their balances reduce.
+This has no impact on the financial statements as the assets of these Funds comprise entirely cash balances which are not subject to a valuation estimation.